gerryd/cookbook/content/recipe/desserts/chocolate-chip-cookies.md

 - mix until everything is incorporated
 - knead the chocolate chips through the dough
 - cover and put in the fridge overnight (one hour will do if you're in a hurry)
-- pre-heat the oven to 170 °C
+- preheat the oven to 170 °C
-- split the dough in 16 equal pieces
+- split the dough into 16 equal pieces
 - shape the pieces into discs and spread them out evenly on a baking sheet
-- (optional) press some extra chocolate pieces in each cookie
+- (optional) press some extra chocolate pieces into each cookie
 - bake for 14 (up to 16) minutes until golden brown
 - take them out and let them rest (and harden) for a bit before removing
-- let them cool down on a rack
+- let them cool on a rack